12 Exercises for a Killer Chest Workout

 Whether you’re a beginner or an advanced lifter, you can get a lot out of these.
 I’ve personally done these chest workouts, and I always feel great afterward.

-You see, another huge part of building muscle comes down to the food we eat.
-Unfortunately, that’s the hardest part for a lot of people.
+You see, another huge part of building muscle comes down to the food we eat, and honestly, that’s the hardest part for a lot of people.

 Don’t worry, I’m not going to leave you hanging on that.
 If you want help with your diet and workouts, I’ve got the perfect solution for you...